solana-nft-programs/token-manager/programs/cardinal-payment-manager/README.md

-# fixed-price-claim-approver
+# payment-manager

-Program for a fixed price claim approver that approves token managers if someone pays funds
+Program that defines splits for payments between the target payment amount and a specified fee collector that takes a cut according to the splits.

 More in-depth documentation pending.